PROGRAM

 Assess common strabismus conditions with increased understanding and confidence.

-Join us for an evening at Mövenpick Hotel Hobart, set within the conference trade area, where drinks and canapés will be served.
+Join us for an evening at Mövenpick Hotel Hobart

 CLOSE